-Celebrity chef Phil Vickery’s recipe combines two delicious superfoods, British turkey and broccoli: both are packed with essential vitamins and minerals.
+Phil Vickery's lemon turkey meatballs recipe combines two delicious superfoods, British turkey and broccoli: both of which are packed with essential vitamins and minerals.
 Turkey is a great source of protein and is much leaner than most other meats – making it a great choice if you’re trying to be a bit healthier this week.
 Broccoli is full of vitamins C and K, plus the vegetable is a great source of potassium and dietary fibre too.
+Love Phil's recipes?
+We've got loads more delicious recipes by Phil Vickery right here.

 - 500g (18oz) British turkey mince